Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters: Discussion

-Finally, we would like to note that throughout this article we considered the Leigh--Strassler marginal deformation at the point $\beta=0$.
-It is however natural to think that quantum corrections will generically generate a $\beta$--like term since no obvious symmetry argument could prohibit it.
-In this sense it may seem rather significant to incorporate a nonvanishing $\beta$ in our discussion.
-This is actually not difficult to do, provided that $\beta=\beta_{\mathbb{R}}\in\mathbb{R}$.
-In this case, we can define $\nc=\nc_{\beta_{\mathbb{R}}}+\nc_{\rho}$ and follow the method outlined in this note.
-The result is straightforward but unfortunately does not give any further insight into the higher order corrections of the background.
+So far we have considered the Leigh--Strassler marginal deformation at the point $\beta=0$.
+However, quantum corrections will probably generate a $\beta$--like term since a symmetry argument does not prohibit it.
+In this sense it is important to incorporate a nonvanishing $\beta$ in our discussion.
+This is easy to do, provided that $\beta=\beta_{\mathbb{R}}\in\mathbb{R}$.
+We can define $\nc=\nc_{\beta_{\mathbb{R}}}+\nc_{\rho}$ and follow the same steps as in section 4 and 5.
+The result is straightforward but does not cure the problems which appear at higher orders in $\rho$.
 The case of generic $\beta\in\mathbb{C}$ is more interesting but also more difficult to study.
 A noncommutative description of the deformation is not valid in this case and one relies on the $SL(2,\mathbb{R})_{s}$ symmetry of the supergravity equations of motion in order to construct the dual solution \cite{LuninMaldacena}.
 Consequently, there is no obvious way to incorporate a complex $\beta$ in our method.

 The reason that makes the case of complex $\beta$ worthwhile to explore further, is that according to the analysis of section 2, there exist some special points in the deformation space which can take us from a theory of generic $\beta$ and $\rho=0$, to a marginal deformation where both $\widetilde{\rho}$ and $\widetilde{\beta}$ are non vanishing.
 Since the gravity dual in the former case is known, investigating the solution at these points may provide useful information on how to extend our results to all orders in the deformation parameters.